 Notes can be a powerful tool for communicating with customers.
 Need to add a tracking number for shipping?
 Is stock delayed?
 Add a customer note and they are automatically notified.

-When added, customer notes are highlighted in purple.
+- Blue: reflects notes to the customer.
 Customers receive notes via email, but can view them by viewing an order, or using the WooCommerce order tracking page.

 Refunding Orders ↑ Back to top